JetBrains/Qodana/topics/shl-introduction.md

 ### %product% license

-Reach out to our support team to request a licence that can be used by `qodana-installer-cli` and %premlite%.
+Reach out to our support team to request a license that can be used by `qodana-installer-cli` and %premlite%.

 ### System and network requirements